 - robot deletion

-A robot can only be part of one classic folder.
-As such, it can only have access to processes found in one folder at a time.
-If you want the robot to have access to processes found in a different classic folder, you are required to delete the robot entity from the first folder, and provision it in the new one.
+UiPath Robot can only have access to processes found in one folder at a time.
+If you want it to have access to processes found in a different classic folder, you are required to delete the corresponding robot entity from the first folder, and provision it in the new one.

 Robots can automatically download processes, and execute them under custom settings.
 You can configure automatic process downloading, logging level, font smoothing, and resolution in the Settings tab while creating or editing a robot.

 After being created, robots can be monitored on a per-folder basis the Monitoring Robots page (Monitoring > Robots)

 In classic folders, you can use any type of standard robot (in conjunction with standard machines) and attended floating robots (in conjunction with machine templates).